stichmc/portfolio/README.md

 ### 2. Projects
 Explore the projects I've worked on.
 Each project has its dedicated page with details on the problem it solves, technologies used, and outcomes.

-### 3. Skills
+### 3. Resume
+Download my resume to get a comprehensive overview of my professional experience and education.
 Discover the various skills I possess, including programming languages, tools, and methodologies.

-### 4. Resume
-Download my resume to get a comprehensive overview of my professional experience and education.

-### 5. Contact
+### 4. Contact
 Find my contact information and reach out if you have any inquiries or opportunities.

 ## Navigation